bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    3. Customising the de-slugification process
 2. Setting defaults for the CLI's apps own behaviour

-As a general rule, I prefer configuration files that are purely text, ideally in a nice simple text format like JSON or YAML.
-Unfortunately, that simply isn't an option when you need users to be able to define functions and instantiate objects, and both are needed in this case.
-Transformer functions are functions, and link templates are objects.
+As a general rule, I prefer configuration files that are purely text, ideally in a nice simple format like JSON or YAML.
+Unfortunately, that can't work in this case, because users need to be able to define custom extraction logic, and to define their own templates, which means the configuration file needs to be support the definition of functions and the instantiation of objects.
+Some kind of JavaScript-native solution was needed.

-If plain text configuartion was out, I still wanted to implement some kind of common design pattern so my app wouldn't be an odd-ball.
-I chose to adpot the design pattern used by popular big Javascript projects like https://webpack.js.org — using ES6 modules as configuration files.
-In other words, you configure the `linkify` command with an `.mjs` file rather than a `.json` or `.yaml` file.
+Even though I couldn't use JSON or YAML, I still wanted to implement some kind of common design pattern so my app wouldn't feel like an odd-ball.
+I chose to adpot the design pattern used by popular JavaScript projects like https://webpack.js.org — using ES6 modules as configuration files.
+In other words, you configure the `linkify` command with a `.mjs` file rather than a `.json` or `.yaml` file.

-Because we need to be able to configure both the link geneation behavious and the CLI's own default behaviour Linkifier configuration modules need to export a dictionary with one or both of the following keys as the default export:
+When using modules as configuration files, you need to define what it is that the module should publish as its default export.
+Because we need to be able to configure both the link generation behaviour and the CLI's own default behaviour, I deduced that  Linkifier configuration modules must export dictionaries that define one or both of the following keys:

 * `linkifier` — a configured instance of the `Linkifier` class
-* `options` — a dictionary mapping values to the CLI's flag and option names, but with the `--` omitted.
+* `options` — a dictionary mapping values to the CLI's flags and options (with the `--` omitted).

 With the structure of the configuration file defined, the next step is to figure out how to load it.

-Obviously, the command will need an option to manually specify a path, but you really don't want users to have to do that every time.
-Clearly, I wanted the `linkify` app to implement the Linux/Unix convention of supporting so-called *dot files*.
+Obviously, the command will need an option to manually specify a configuration file path, but you really don't want users to have to do that every time!
+I wanted the `linkify` app to implement the Linux/Unix convention of supporting so-called *dot files*.

 I chose to have the command implement the following configuration loading priority, from highest precendence to lowest: